March 6, 2014

 Contact: Dean Kallenbach

-Local Artist’s Life, Work to be Featured on Spectrum West May 10
+Local Comedian to be Featured on Spectrum West March 6

-Spectrum West is a weekly program exploring the music, arts, and humanities in Western Wisconsin.
+Spectrum West is a weekly program exploring the music, arts, and humanities in western Wisconsin.
 The show includes in-depth behind-the-scenes interviews and stories about area writers, musicians, theater, visual arts, and much more.
-It is heard weekly on Friday from 5 to 6 p.m. on Ideas 88.3 WHWC/Menomonie-Eau Claire and 88.7 WRFW/River Falls.
+It is heard weekly on Thursdays from 10 to 11 a.m. on Ideas 88.3 WHWC-FM/ Menomonie-Eau Claire and 88.7 WRFW-FM/ River Falls, with a repeat broadcast at 7 p.m.
+Fridays on 89.7 WUEC-FM/ Eau Claire and 90.7 WVSS-FM/ Menomonie.

 WPR is a service of the University of Wisconsin Extension, the Educational Communications Board and the Corporation for Public Broadcasting.
 For more than 95 years, WPR has served the people of Wisconsin with quality news, classical music, and talk radio programming.
 Listen, learn more and donate online at www.wpr.org.